freenas/freenas-docs/userguide/account.rst

 .. index:: Add User, Create User, New User

-To create a user account, click the "Add User" button to open the screen shown in
-:numref:`Figure %s <add_user_fig>`.
+The :guilabel:`Add User` button opens the screen shown in :numref:`Figure %s <add_user_fig>`.
-Some settings are only available in "Advanced Mode".
-To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
+Some settings are only available in :guilabel:`Advanced Mode`.
+To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.
 :numref:`Table %s <user_account_conf_tab>`
 summarizes the options which are available when user accounts are